mykeln/teslaprep/README.md

 If you have a VIN assigned, call your insurance to schedule the coverage date for your delivery day.

-Some states require a vehicle insepction within 10 days after taking delivery.
-It's a good idea to have this figured out, ahead of time, so that you have an appointment setup in advance, if your state requires it *(your Tesla Advisor should be able answer any questions about this and/or if it's even required, if you aren't sure)*.
-Additionally, I would inquire about their experience with inspecting Teslas.
+Some states require a vehicle insepction be completed at a state certified inspection facility, after you take ownership of the car.
+Rules vary by state,but if you have previously owned cars in the state you live in, the process should be the same as you have always known.
+If you recently moved to a new state, this is something you want to make sure you look in to.

 <a name="BeforeDelivery">